 5.6 The student may be accompanied at the meeting by a Students' Union representative, a fellow student or other adviser.
 Disabled students may also be accompanied by a support worker where required.
 The student should notify the Senior Tutor at least 24 hours in advance of the meeting if they are to be accompanied and by whom.

 5.7 The purpose of the meeting will be to consider the evidence available, including the student's perception of these concerns and to reach an appropriate decision, action plan or other outcome.

-5.8 The Review Panel will order its proceedings at its discretion and may call witnesses and institute enquiries to assist its deliberations, including Student Services staff working with the student, in particular the University Mental Health Advisor and which may include requesting further medical assessments of the student's fitness to study.
+5.8 The Review Panel will order its proceedings at its discretion and may call witnesses, including College staff working with the student, institute enquiries to assist its deliberations and request further medical assessments of the student's fitness to study.
 It will also consider any previous risk assessments.
 The Chair of the Review Panel will ensure that all parties have access to all documents.

 5.9 The decision it arrives at shall be confirmed by the Chair of the Review Panel having obtained a collective decision from members of the Panel.